lkesteloot/unsong/unsong.md

 “You’re very beautiful,” said the Comet King, in the same way a judge at a dog show might pronounce a certain poodle to be very beautiful.
 “Thank you for your time.
 My staff will get back to you within three to five days.”

-“That’s…it?” asked Jessica.
+“That’s... it?” asked Jessica.
 She tossed her hair seductively.
-“But I thought we would be able to spend…you know…more time together.”
+“But I thought we would be able to spend... you know... more time together.”

 “I am very busy.”

 “I wouldn’t have to wait until our wedding.
-Even if you’re not interested in getting married, we could still…you know.”
+Even if you’re not interested in getting married, we could still... you know.”

 “I appreciate the offer and my staff will get back to you in three to five days.”
 He got up from the table, gave her a little bow, and walked out to the atrium of the palace.
 Nathanda and Caelius were fighting over a toy.
 He gave them a quick glance, and both of them tried to push the toy at the other, then stood to attention.
 He smiled and found Father Ellis, sitting alone beside one of the big targeting computers, looking annoyed.